fommil/fpmortals/manuscript/under-review.md

 ~~~~~~~~

 But if we want to exit early with a successful return value, we have
-to use a nested `for` comprehension. e.g.
+to use a nested `for` comprehension, e.g.

 {lang="text"}
 ~~~~~~~~